ansible/ansible/rst/modules.rst

 *createhome*:

 * Whether to create the user's home directory.
 Takes 'yes', or 'no'.
 The default is 'yes'.

+*home=*:

+* Specifies where the user's home directory should be, if not in /home/$username.

 *password*:

 * Sets the user's password to this crypted value.
 Pass in a result from crypt.
 See the users example in the github examples directory for what this looks like in a playbook.